kerry-he/efficient-qrd/README.md

 ## Citation

-This code is based on the work the paper here (TODO).
+This code is based on the work the paper here: <https://arxiv.org/abs/2309.15919>.
 If you find our work useful, please cite us using

 	@article{he2023efficient,
 	  title={Efficient Computation of the Quantum Rate-Distortion Function},